BlaireLeone/bulma-clean-theme/_posts/2022-02-18-about-this-blog.markdown

 ------

-One thing I've learned in my own journey to living a conscious consumer lifestyle is that most people generally agree that they would like be healthy and low-impact (two fundamental tenets of conscious consumerism).
-Most people however, if they are interested in doing so, don't know how to start or how to find the time.
+One thing I've learned in my own journey to living a conscious consumer lifestyle is that most people generally agree that they would like be healthy and low-impact (two fundamental tenets of conscious consumerism), but even if they would like to do so in general, they might not know how to start or how to find the time.
+Going cold turkey might be the fastest way, but making small changes over time can be the easiest to implement for individual lifestyles.

-I've noticed, however, that without going cold turkey it's difficult to implement small changes.
-But what I've noticed is that the easiest place to start is with ourselves!
+So where do we start?
+The easiest place to start is with ourselves!
 Many of our routines and habits, or our subconscious daily behaviors, impede us the most; either we are not aware of our habits or our habits are so ingrained that they are hard to redirect.

-Through this blog, I’ll share what I’ve learned on my journey to be a conscious consumer and give tips on how to build healthier habits.
+Through this blog, I’ll share what I’ve learned on my journey to be a conscious consumer and give tips on how to build healthier habits that encourage personal wellness.
 I hope this information can help other conscious consumers make decisions and build habits that allow for a healthier, more sustainable, and hopefully, cheaper lifestyle.

 # What is Conscious Consumerism?